Texas Gastric Bypass Surgery - Dallas, Fort Worth & Decatur

 - Is generally more effective than purely restrictive procedures.
 The Roux-en-Y procedure minimizes the number of calories a patient absorbs from the food he or she does eat.
 This distinguishes the procedure from LAP-BAND® System or Gastric Sleeve surgeries, which is solely restrictive.

 - Does not involve removal of parts of the stomach.
 Unlike gastric sleeve, in which a portion of the stomach is removed, the Roux-en-Y procedure reduces the size of the stomach and decreases caloric absorption by rerouting the small intestine.

 Risks of Roux-en-Y Gastric Bypass

 We want our patients in and around the Dallas / Forth Worth Metroplex, Amarillo / Abilene, and Southern Oklahoma areas to be aware of the risks of gastric bypass as well as its benefits.
-The primary risks are related to the fact that, unlike LAP-BAND® surgery, gastric bypass surgery requires surgical alteration of the stomach and small intestine.
+The primary risks are related to the fact that, unlike LAP-BAND®, gastric bypass surgery requires surgical alteration of the stomach and small intestine.
 Patients may experience "dumping syndrome" (indigestion, vomiting, bloating, and diarrhea that occur when a patient eats foods not included in the post-bariatric diet), nutritional deficiencies, and, in a small percentage of cases, surgical complications.
 To minimize these complications, My Bariatric Solutions provides extensive bariatric surgery aftercare and nutritional counseling before and after weight loss treatment.

 The Roux-en-Y Gastric Bypass Procedure

-Dr. Stowers and Dr. Arsalla perform the Roux-en-Y gastric bypass surgery procedure at Wise Regional Health System and Parkway Surgical and Cardiovascular Hospital in North Texas.
+Dr. Stowers, Dr. Arsalla and Dr. Smith perform the Roux-en-Y gastric bypass procedure at Wise Health System and Parkway Surgical and Cardiovascular Hospital in North Texas.
 This gastric bypass surgery is an inpatient procedure that requires anesthesia.
 In the first part of the procedure, a stapler is used to create a small pouch at the top of the stomach which reduces the amount of food the patient can eat.
 Second, the small intestine is divided into 2 segments and re-routed to bypass the large portion of the stomach and upper portion of the small of the small intestine.
 The final result is the "Y" shape for which the procedure is named.
 When the intestines have been re-routed, our gastric surgeon closes your incision.